vinfreecs/genga/docs/Param.rst

 - | :literal:`Report Encounters`, flag to enable encounter information (default = 0).
   | See :ref:`Report_Encounters`.

    -  0: nothing happens.
-  - 1: Encounter events between two bodies, with a separation less than :literal:`Report Encounters Radius` times the sum of their radii, are reported in the encounters-file.
+   -  | 1:  Encounter events between two bodies, with a separation less than :literal:`Report Encounters Radius` times the sum of their radii, are reported in the encounters-file.
+Encounters between test particles and other test particles are not reported.

+   -  | 2: Report also encounters events between test particles and other test particles.
+         This mode is only allowed when the test particle mode is used.
+         Since the distance between test particles and other test particles is not calculated in the gravity calculation step, this mode need another function call in order to find the encounters.
+See :ref:`precheck_small`.

 - | :literal:`Report Encounters Radius`, used for :literal:`Report Encounters`, (default = 1.0).
   | In units of physical radii.